- Because this economic decline is policy driven, a solid recovery is likely as lockdowns end.

 That was then.
 This is now.

-Despite all of this, many stocks are down on a year-to-date basis but not necessarily out as many investors optimistically look ahead to an eventual recovery.
+Despite all of this, many stocks are down on a year-to-date basis but not necessarily out as investors optimistically look ahead to an eventual recovery.
 Their hopes are underpinned by massive government stimulus measures and ultra-low interest rates.
 Some companies perceived to be benefiting from stay-at-home mandates — including e-commerce, video streaming and food delivery firms — have rallied in the face of the worst market and economic environment since the 2008–09 global financial crisis.

 As Capital Group vice chairman and portfolio manager Rob Lovelace has noted in recent investors calls, there is a unique aspect of this downturn: It was self-imposed by governments in response to a global health crisis.
 As such, it is not difficult for investors to imagine an end to this chapter and look forward to a post-COVID recovery period, which may have already started.